mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 Getting started
 ===============

-If you recently installed Red, you should read this.
+If you recently installed Edu, you should read this.
 This is a quick start guide for a general usage.

 .. note::

-    If you haven't installed Red, please do it by following the :ref:`installation guides <main>`.
+    If you haven't installed Edu, please do it by following the :ref:`installation guides <main>`.

-Assuming you correctly installed Red, you should have a window like this:
+Assuming you correctly installed Edu, you should have a window like this:

 .. image:: .resources/red-console.png